What is the state of Hypnosis and what does it feel like?

 Conscious and Subconscious

-We have two parts of our mind – the conscious and subconscious.
+We have two parts of our mind – the conscious and the subconscious.

 Our subconscious keeps us ticking over, it keeps us breathing, it keeps our heart beating and everything else which our body does automatically, without you consciously requesting it does so.
 Around 90% of our mental activity takes places in this part of our mind so what is has stored in there is extremely important.